 What Features To Look For In A Dash Cam?

 Below are some of the features explained in dash cams.
-I have separated them into two lists, the essential features and the supplemental ones.
+We have separated them into two lists, the essential features and the supplemental ones.

 I would say this feature is a must-have if you are looking to invest in a dash cam to help against fraudulent claims.
 The date/time stamp can be used in evidence concerning a given incident.